nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Logic component

 <img src="images/LogicClassDiagram.png" width="800"><br>
+> _The class diagram for the Logic component of DearJim_

 **API** : [`Logic.java`](../src/main/java/seedu/address/logic/Logic.java)

 1. `Logic` uses the `Parser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UI`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>

 <img src="images/DeleteTaskSdForLogic.png" width="800"><br>
+> _The sequence diagram for the interactions within the `Logic` component for `execute("delete 1")`_

 ### Model component

 <img src="images/ModelClassDiagram.png" width="800"><br>
+> _The class diagram for the Model component of DearJim_

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)